Mahsa-NHH/Phases/literature summary.md

 ### Emission-oriented fleet and technology models
 - **[Knittel (2011)](https://www.aeaweb.org/articles?id=10.1257/aer.101.7.3368)** – Production-frontier model of vehicle attributes (1980–2006); shows that without strong regulation, technological progress favoured **power and size over fuel efficiency**, underscoring policy’s role in steering innovation.
 - **[Jacobsen, Sallee, Shapiro & van Benthem (2023)](https://academic.oup.com/qje/article/138/3/1907/7080183)** – Develops a **quantitative fleet-equilibrium model** of the U.S. vehicle market to evaluate emission standards, age-based fees, and scrappage incentives.
-Finds that **older vehicles dominate residual pollution** and that **age- or emissions-based fees and targeted retirements** yield greater welfare and environmental benefits than further tightening new-car standards.
+Finds that older vehicles account for most remaining fleet emissions, and that age- or emissions-based registration fees deliver larger welfare and environmental gains than further tightening new-vehicle standards, by accelerating the natural retirement of high-emitting cars.
 - **Relevance:** Together, these studies show that once new-car emissions are low (as in Norway’s EV market), the key challenge is **retiring older ICE vehicles**.
 Evidence supports **age- or emissions-linked fees** over additional purchase incentives to achieve deeper, faster decarbonisation.

 ---